meghadandapat/Clash-Round-1/README.md

 # Clash-Round-1
-MCQ Platform
+MCQ Platform based on the theme, **Vision**.
+It was built to test logical aptitute of participants during Credenz which is a techincal event organised by PISB.

 <p>

-## Steps to run project on your local server:
+## Steps to run the project:

+**Requirements:** Python and pip must be installed in your system.

 ### 1) Clone the project onto your local machine.

 	git clone https://github.com/meghadandapat/Clash-Round-1.git